 - Adventure Cove Waterpark™ 1-Day Pass with Hotel Pickup

-Trapizza also does a range of pastas, salads, snacks and desserts.
+Trapizza also does a range of pasta, salads, snacks and desserts.
 The range of cocktails and beers is solid and there are some nice fruit juice combos for those skipping the alcohol.
 Set amidst the palm trees of Siloso Beach and overlooking the South China Sea, Trapizza is a great bet if you’re at the western end of Siloso Beach and looking for a spot to watch the sun go down.

-- Location: Shangri-La Rasa Resort & Spa, Siloso Beach, Sentosa
+- Location: Shangri-La Rasa Resort & Spa, 10 Siloso Beach Walk, Singapore 098995, Singapore

 - Tel: +65 6376 2662

-For a little slice of Kamong Glam (Singapore’s predominantly Malaysian neighbourhood) right on Sentosa Island, look no further than Malyasian Food Street at the Bull Ring, inside Resorts World.
-This tiny imitation street has pulled out at the stop to re-create that old-town charm so synonymous with the Kampong Glam neighbourhood, complete with hawker stalls, brightly painted shop houses and wooden tables and chairs to perch on awkwardly whilst tucking into your food.
+For a little slice of Kampong Glam (Singapore’s predominantly Malaysian neighbourhood) right on Sentosa Island, look no further than Malaysian Food Street at the Bull Ring, inside Resorts World Sentosa.
+This tiny imitation street has pulled out at the stop to recreate that old-town charm so synonymous with the Kampong Glam neighbourhood, complete with hawker stalls, brightly painted shop houses and wooden tables and chairs to perch on awkwardly whilst tucking into your food.

-- Tel: +65 6577 8899
+- Tel: +65 8140 7228

 With that in mind, expect the degustation menu to change constantly, and to encompass a range of flavours from around the world.
-A six-course dinner at The Cliff with Champagne will set you back close to S$200 per person, but expect a whole host of exotic and luxurious ingredients creating one unforgettable dining experience.
-You can find The Cliff restaurant located in the much-loved Singapore Resort and Spa.
+A 6-course dinner at The Cliff with Champagne will set you back close to S$200 per person but expect a whole host of exotic and luxurious ingredients creating one unforgettable dining experience.
+You can find The Cliff restaurant located in the much-loved Sofitel Singapore Sentosa Resort.

-- Opening Hours: 18:30 - 00:00 Daily
+- Opening Hours: Daily from midday to 10.30pm

 - Tel: +65 6371 1425

-Huge floor to ceiling windows allow light to flood in during the daytime, whilst the artsy hanging light features create a rather romantic setting at night.
+Huge floor to ceiling windows allow light to flood in during the daytime, while the artsy hanging light features create a rather romantic setting at night.
 Seating arrangements are flexible, but those coming in groups should opt for one of the booths which are nice and cosy and great for that sharing menu.
 If you’re on a limited budget, SKIRT at W Singapore is probably not the place for you; their set menu starts at S$168 per person (minimum of 6 people).

 - Tel: +65 6808 7278

 Examples of this include their borderline-fusion crispy Sichuan-style fish and chips, their Wagyu beef and foie gras fried rice and their range of other changing dishes take full advantage of fresh seafood like lobster and crab.
 Traditional red paper lanterns attempt at making the decor fit with the food, although the surroundings don’t wow us too much, leaving room for their inventive and delicious dishes to do all the talking.

-- Address: #01-13 Quayside Isle, 31 Ocean Way, Sentosa Cove, Singapore
+- Location: #01-13 Quayside Isle, 31 Ocean Way, Sentosa Cove, Singapore

 - Tel: +65 6339 0880

 The food is surprisingly fancy considering Tanjong Beach Club is more known for its parties, with dishes such as their lobster pie, roasted chicken and various pasta creations all going down well.
-Most mains are about S$25, but expect to pay much more if you go for the lobster or other items from the menu featuring expensive ingredients.
+Most mains are about S$25 but expect to pay much more if you go for the lobster or other items from the menu featuring expensive ingredients.
 Wash it all down with one of the signature mojitos or a glass of wine and you have yourself a hard-to-beat beach dining experience.